JangoHiltzy/Three-Sister-Planets/README.md

 ## Introduction

-This is a project made by me with HTML and CSS utilizing Bootstrap to practice building a website with useful functions.
+This is a web development project created by me using HTML and CSS, leveraging Bootstrap to practice building a website with useful functionalities.

 ---